Andros

 Data Confidence

 Provider data accuracy is a major problem in healthcare.
-Recent studies show that 81-86% of provider directory entries contain at least one inaccuracy.
 The most common errors are outdated addresses, incorrect phone numbers, wrong insurance acceptance information, and "accepting new patients" status.

 The challenge is that provider information changes constantly practitioners move offices, join new practices, change insurance contracts, or retire and these changes need to propagate across potentially dozens of different systems and directories.
 The data confidence dashboards utilizes scores to show users how accurate each data point is within that source they are looking at.